Leading Scholars Award

 The resident value: Three Michigan resident students will be awarded a scholarship equivalent to regular full-time tuition, room and board and $1,000 to put towards fees and other expenses each year.
 In addition, 27 students will receive an $8,000 (per year) Presidential Leading Scholars Scholarship, renewable for four years.
 Students receiving the Leading Scholar Award are not eligible for other values of the Presidential Scholarship.

 The non-resident value: Three out-of-state students will receive a scholarship equivalent to the value of regular full-time out-of-state tuition.
 In addition, 7 students will receive a $17,000 (per year) National Leading Scholar Scholarship.
-Students receiving the Leading Scholar Award or the $17,000 National Scholars Award are not eligible to receive the Military Family Education Award or additional National Scholars Program Award funds.
+Students receiving the Leading Scholar Award or the $17,000 National Scholars Award are not eligible to receive additional National Scholars Program Award funds.

 Who should apply: Academically talented high school seniors with leadership experience are encouraged to apply.
 In general, applicants should meet the following academic guidelines: